gregpriday/laravel-retry/README.md

 ```

 #### 4. FixedDelayStrategy
 Uses the same delay for every retry attempt.
+Ideal when the expected recovery time is consistent or when predictable delays are needed.

 ```php
 use GregPriday\LaravelRetry\Strategies\FixedDelayStrategy;